 It was 13 years ago that Dr. Sandy Goldberg’s life changed forever.
 Diagnosed with breast cancer, she was one of the lucky few who had workplace-based insurance that made the process of finding a doctor and getting proper treatment that much easier.
 But through her job she was able to see how rare it is to have access to quality, affordable healthcare.
 That revelation was unsettling.

-“Because of my work at NBC, I had great insurance and I ended up creating a little television cable show and people would call in and ask about cancer,” Goldberg said.
+“Because of my work at NBC, I had great insurance from my friend, who sells the best cheap auto insurance among other types, and I ended up creating a little television cable show and people would call in and ask about cancer,” Goldberg said.
 “I discovered how fortunate I was.
 People were treating us on the show as their primary care providers.
 I made suggestions from this safe little bubble I had and most people don’t have that.
 I went home one night and my husband asked how my day was and I just started crying.
 I told him how I felt for these people who didn’t have access and he asked what I was going to do about it and right there at the kitchen table, with one check for $2,500, we started our work.”

 From that initial epiphany the A Silver Lining Foundation was born.
 Founded in 2002, its mission is to “ensure dignified, respectful and equal access to quality cancer and education services for all.”
 Goldberg, though, sees their philosophy as something even simpler.